gumran/language-diffusion/README.md

 ## How it works
 ### Model
 The model used is DistilBERT, which is pretrained for masked language modeling.
 It is an encoder-only transformer well-suited for our purposes.
-Otherwise, you can swap it for language model - even a "decoder-only" transformer like GPT - just make sure the attention mask is full of 1s instead of causal.
+Otherwise, you can swap it for any other language model - even a "decoder-only" transformer like GPT - just make sure the attention mask is full of 1s instead of causal.

 ### Training
 The training script is adapted from Algorthms 1 and 2 from the Nie et al. paper: